SciTools/iris/docs/iris/src/further_topics/metadata.rst

 Metadata difference
 ^^^^^^^^^^^^^^^^^^^

-Being able to compare metadata is valuable.
-Particularly when we have the convenience of being able to do this easily with metadata classes.
-However, when the result of comparing two metadata instances is ``False``, it begs the next obvious question, "**what's the difference?**"
+Being able to compare metadata is valuable, especially when we have the convenience of being able to do this easily with metadata classes.
+However, when the result of comparing two metadata instances is ``False``, it begs the question, "**what's the difference?**"

 Well, this is where we pull the ``difference`` method out of the metadata toolbox.
 First, let's create some ``metadata`` to compare,